snimu/blog/contents/modded-nanogpt-multi-output/article.md

 # modded-nanogpt medium World Record: Reusing intermediate activations in the output latents

-I have a new world record for the modded-nanogpt speedrunning medium track.
+I have a new world record for the modded-nanogpt speedrunning medium track (as of yet, inofficial).

 It involves the re-use of activations from earlier layers at the output latent via a learned weighted sum.

 This article will describe that record, as well as multiple other experiments.
+The record can be viewed at [PR#139](https://github.com/KellerJordan/modded-nanogpt/pull/139).

 ## The record